 Disclaimer : The images used in the accompanying text are, otherwise stated, drawn from the social media.
 Some may be considered inappropriate and for that, I offer my sincere apologies.
 That said, we are living in trying times.

-Its April the 11th and it marks the 25th day of the Malaysian version of the Lockdown, the Movement Control Order (MCO), which had been extended, under Phase 2 of the MCO, from March 31st to April 14th.
+Its April the 11th and it marks the 25th day of the the Movement Control Order (MCO), the Malaysian version of the Lockdown, which had been extended, under Phase 2 of the MCO, from March 31st to April 14th.

 However, as announced by the Prime Minister on Day 24, the MCO has been further extended for another two weeks, til April 28th.
 The announcement did not come as a surprise, for not only was it anticipated but rather it was supported by almost all and sundry except for a few.